-On a blustery April day in 1856 Cedar Hill was struck by a violent tornado that claimed at least nine lives, damaged property, killed livestock and reportedly left only two structures standing.
+On a blustery April day in 1856, Cedar Hill was struck by a violent tornado that claimed at least nine lives, damaged property, killed livestock, and reportedly left only two structures standing.
 In the days that followed, the enormity of the event sank in as survivors went about the daunting task of restoring order to their shattered community.

-Among the survivors was Robert Crawford, teacher and pastor of Cedar Mountain Church, believed to be the first congregation in the area.
+Among the survivors was Robert Crawford, teacher, and pastor of Cedar Mountain Church believed to be the first congregation in the area.
 Mr. Crawford owned land adjacent to the church site which was destroyed by the tornado and donated four acres to church trustees to be designated a "free and indiscriminate" public graveyard.

 Almost 150 years after the tragic event, local historians began the process to have the site officially designated as historic.
-Research revealed that the burial ground was the first integrated graveyard in Dallas County, the significance of which was part of the 2006 Texas Historical Commission's recognition of Crawford's Tornado Graveyard as an Historic Texas Cemetery.
+Research revealed that the burial ground was the first integrated graveyard in Dallas County, the significance of which was part of the 2006 Texas Historical Commission's recognition of Crawford's Tornado Graveyard as a Historic Texas Cemetery.

-The cemetery is located in the vicinity of N. Cedar Hill Road and Pioneer Trail.
+The cemetery is located in the vicinity of N Cedar Hill Road and Pioneer Trail.
 For specific location see Deed Records of Dallas County, Volume E, Pages 549 to 550 and Volume 641, Page 239, Cemetery Number DL-C231, Dallas County, Texas.